dhutapratama/docs/scout.md

 #### Differences From Database Engine

 On first glance, the "database" and "collections" engines are fairly similar.
 They both interact directly with your database to retrieve search results.
 However, the collection engine does not utilize full text indexes or `LIKE` clauses to find matching records.
-Instead, it pulls all possible records and uses Laravel's `Str::is` helper to determine if the search string exists within the model attribute values.
+Instead, it pulls all possible records and uses Lets's `Str::is` helper to determine if the search string exists within the model attribute values.

-The collection engine is the most portable search engine as it works across all relational databases supported by Laravel (including SQLite and SQL Server); however, it is less efficient than Scout's database engine.
+The collection engine is the most portable search engine as it works across all relational databases supported by Lets (including SQLite and SQL Server); however, it is less efficient than Scout's database engine.

 <a name="indexing"></a>
 ## Indexing